Java code for Curl POST Form ExampleThis Java code snippet was generated automatically for the Curl POST Form example.

 What is HTML Form?

 To post a web form with Curl, you need to use the -d command line option and pass the form data as key/value pairs.
 By default, Curl sends an HTTP POST request and posts the provided form data with the application/x-www-form-urlencoded content type.
-To post a form with a different content type, you can use the -H command line parameter and pass the desired data type there, for example, "Content-Type: multipart/form-data".
+You can use the-H command line parameter to post a form with a different content type and pass the desired data type there, for example, "Content-Type: multipart/form-data".
 The -X POST-command-line parameter is optional and can be omitted.

 Curl POST Form Syntax